132nd-vWing/OPEH-Brief/INTELLIGENCE/OPEH INTREP FOR D0.md

 ### SYRIAN FRONT

 1) No ground maneuvers are being observed across the border.<br>
-2) INTEL estimates that the maneuvering elements of the 3rd Corps are not yet ready to advance towards the border and are still at their staging phase (See “[SYRIAN GROUND FORCE COMBAT TACTICS]" (https://cloud.132virtualwing.org/s/nMrojaiiqQBafN3) )<br>
+2) INTEL estimates that the maneuvering elements of the 3rd Corps are not yet ready to advance towards the border and are still at their staging phase (See [SYRIAN GROUND FORCE COMBAT TACTICS](https://cloud.132virtualwing.org/s/nMrojaiiqQBafN3) )<br>
 3) The Syrian 3rd Corps is deployed along the ISR-SYR border.
 As of now all enemy forces are sighted East of UNDOF line “BRAVO” (The Eastern border of the 1974 demilitarized zone or “UNDOF ZONE”)<br>
 4) The 3rd corps consists primarily of 3 divisions:<br>
 4a) 30th armored division is deployed along the Northern part of the border from just South of Mt.
 Hermon.<br>